makarov05bm/Mongo-DB/README.md

 **⚠️ For the specified index to cover the query, the projection document must explicitly specify `_id: 0` to exclude the _id field from the result since the index does not include the _id field.**

+**⚠️ When an index covers a query, the explain result has an IXSCAN stage that is not a descendant of a FETCH stage, and in the `executionStats`, the `explain.executionStats.totalDocsExamined` is 0.**

 **Covered Query in Embedded Documents:**

 For example, consider a collection `userdata` with documents of the following form: